Mechanical Freezing Systems

 Flat Belt Tunnel Freezer

 The belt is flat the entire length of the freezer.
-Can be LN2 or CO2
+It can be LN2 or CO2

 Multi-pass Tunnel Freezer

 The belt is flat the entire length of the freezer, but there are three (or more) stacked belts.
-At the end of the first tier, the product is discharged to the second tier and returned to the entrance end of the freezer and discharged again onto the third tier and conveyed back to the exit end of the freezer.
-Can be LN2 or CO2
+At the end of the first tier, the product is discharged to the second tier, returned to the entrance end of the freezer, discharged again onto the third tier, and conveyed back to the exit end.
+It can be LN2 or CO2

 Flighted Belt Tunnel Freezer

 The conveyor system is made up of three or more short inclined belts, which tumble the product from one flight to the next.
 This is excellent for small food products that tend to freeze together when touching.
-By keeping the individual pieces of food product in motion, large volumes of small food products such as diced meats, berries or vegetables can be individually quick frozen (IQF).
-Can be LN2 or CO2
+By keeping the individual pieces of food product in motion, large volumes of small food products such as diced meats, berries, or vegetables can be individually quickly frozen (IQF).
+It can be LN2 or CO2

 Immersion Freezer

-Food product is conveyed through a bath of liquid nitrogen.
-It is the fastest heat transfer rate available in cryogenic freezing, but is characterized by lower cryogen efficiency rates (higher nitrogen usage) than those achieved with other types of tunnels.
-However, LN2 immersion freezers mated to spiral freezers (either cryogenic and mechanical) have proven to be highly effective in increasing productivity and yield (reduced dehydration costs) and preventing damage to the bottom of the food product from the spiral belt.
+The food product is conveyed through a bath of liquid nitrogen.
+It is the fastest heat transfer rate available in cryogenic freezing but is characterized by lower cryogen efficiency rates (higher nitrogen usage) than those achieved with other types of tunnels.
+However, LN2 immersion freezers mated to spiral freezers (either cryogenic or mechanical) have proven to be highly effective in increasing productivity and yield (reduced dehydration costs) and preventing damage to the bottom of the food product from the spiral belt.
 LN2 only.

 Spiral Freezer

 The outward appearance of the spiral is that of a large square box.
 Inside, the belt spirals around a center drum, each layer a few inches higher.
-Product is normally fed into the bottom of the spiral, and exits at the top of the box.
+The product is normally fed into the bottom of the spiral and exits at the top of the box.
 Although heat transfer rates are slower than other cryogenic equipment, this unit can contain as much as 450 feet of belt, allowing for very high production rates.
-Can be LN2 or CO2
+It can be LN2 or CO2

 Cabinet (Batch) Freezer

-Looks like a large cabinet.
+It looks like a large cabinet.
 Food product is loaded onto trays, slid into a rack, and the rack is pushed into the freezer.
-Rack and product is removed from cabinet after freezing is complete.
-The unit is takes up very little floor space, but production is usually limited to a few hundred pounds per hour.
-Although this is not an inline freezer, its relative low cost and versatility make this unit a favorite of start-up processors and new product development projects.
-Can be LN2 or CO2
+The rack and product are removed from the cabinet after freezing is complete.
+The unit takes up very little floor space, but production is usually limited to a few hundred pounds per hour.
+Although this is not an inline freezer, its relatively low cost and versatility make this unit a favorite of start-up processors and new product development projects.
+It can be LN2 or CO2

 Tumbler

-A long, inclined, rotating tube.
-Using gravity and internal design to convey the product, this unit is used for small food products that tend to freeze together when touching.
+A long, inclined, rotating tube uses gravity and internal design to convey the product used for small food products that tend to freeze together when touching.
 Like the flighted freezer, it produces an IQF product.
 CO2 only

 How LN2 Works in a Cryogenic Tunnel

-Freezer Most straight belt nitrogen tunnels (the most common type) take advantage of the refrigeration value of converting liquid nitrogen to vapor (Latent Heat of vaporization, 86 BTUs per lb.), and then blow the very cold vapor over and over the product in order to remove as much refrigeration as possible before exhausting the vapor from the freezer (a process known as vapor-stripping).
-Flat belt LN2 tunnels are designed so that the LN2 is sprayed on the food product at the exit end of the freezer, and the cold vapor forced back towards the entrance of the freezer.
+Freezer Most straight belt nitrogen tunnels (the most common type) take advantage of the refrigeration value of converting liquid nitrogen to vapor (Latent Heat of vaporization, 86 BTU per lb.), and then blow the cold vapor over and over the product to remove as much refrigeration as possible before exhausting the vapor from the freezer (a process known as vapor-stripping).
+Flat belt LN2 tunnels are designed so that the LN2 is sprayed on the food product at the exit end of the freezer, and the cold vapor is forced back toward the entrance of the freezer.
 In this way, the available refrigeration in the vapor is used most efficiently.

 How CO2 Works in a Cryogenic Tunnel Freezer

 Liquid CO2 acts very differently in a freezer than liquid nitrogen.
-CO2 is piped to the tunnel as a high pressure liquid (300 psi), but once it exits the injection orifice, it instantaneously expands into a mixture of gas and tiny dry ice solid particles (at -109F).
-The dry ice solid, commonly referred to as dry ice snow is driven into the surface of the food product, where the heat from the food product rapidly causes the dry ice to sublimate or phase directly from a solid into a gas.
-The refrigeration effect of CO2 occurs as a result of the latent heat of sublimation (246 BTUs per lb of solid CO2 or more commonly represented as 120 BTUs per lb of liquid CO2).
-Where nitrogen tunnels are able to use refrigeration from both the vaporizing of liquid and warming up the vapor, CO2 tunnels are primarily designed to use refrigeration from dry ice snow sublimation.
-A CO2 flat belt tunnels look much the same as a convention LN2 tunnel, except that LCO2 is injected on the product immediately after it enters the tunnel and almost continuously for about 70% of the length of the tunnel.
+CO2 is piped to the tunnel as a high-pressure liquid (300 psi), but once it exits the injection orifice, it instantaneously expands into a mixture of gas and tiny dry ice solid particles (at -109F).
+The dry ice solid, commonly referred to as dry ice snow, is driven into the surface of the food product, where the heat from the food product rapidly causes the dry ice to sublimate or phase directly from a solid into a gas.
+The refrigeration effect of CO2 occurs as a result of the latent heat of sublimation (246 BTU per lb of solid CO2, or more commonly represented as 120 BTU per lb of liquid CO2).
+Where nitrogen tunnels can use refrigeration from both the vaporizing of liquid and warming up the vapor, CO2 tunnels are primarily designed to use refrigeration from dry ice snow sublimation.
+A CO2 flat belt tunnel freezer looks much the same as a conventional LN2 tunnel, except that LCO2 is injected into the product immediately after it enters the tunnel and almost continuously for about 70% of the length of the tunnel.

 How CO2 and LN2 Work in Spiral Freezers

-Normally nitrogen and carbon dioxide are used very similarly in a spiral freezer.
+Nitrogen and carbon dioxide are used very similarly in a spiral freezer.
 Both cryogens are injected across the belt from adjacent manifolds.
-Both liquid nitrogen and CO2 snow particles are vaporized almost immediately, and maximum use is made of the refrigeration in the vapor form by extensive air movement from fans located primarily along the outer edges of the belt (vapor stripping).
+Both liquid nitrogen and CO2 snow particles are vaporized almost immediately, and extensive air movement from fans located primarily along the outer edges of the belt (vapor stripping) maximizes refrigeration in the vapor form.
 This freezer type makes highly efficient use of both cryogens.

 Misconceptions about these cryogens

-We are not an industrial gas supplier, you should consult industrial gas industry for information related to these products.
-We urge you to discuss all issues of safety, pricing, product supply, deliveries and business terms with your industrial gas supplier!
-If a decision has been made to utilize a cryogenic freezer, the next decision is to choose which cryogen to use, liquid nitrogen or carbon dioxide.
+We are not an industrial gas supplier; you should consult the industrial gas industry for information on these products.
+We urge you to discuss all safety issues, pricing, product supply, deliveries, and business terms with your industrial gas supplier!
+If you have decided to utilize a cryogenic freezer, the next decision is to choose which cryogen to use: liquid nitrogen or carbon dioxide.

-* Both of these gases are available in plentiful supply throughout most of the country * Both are delivered and stored as a liquid * Both are piped to the freezer...
-BUT there are major differences, including manufacturing, physical properties, freezer design considerations and others.
+* Both gases are plentiful throughout most of the country * Both are delivered and stored as a liquid * Both are piped to the freezer.
+However, major differences include manufacturing, physical properties, and freezer design considerations.

 Nitrogen

-Approximately 80% of the earth's atmosphere is made up of nitrogen.
-Nitrogen is separated from air at a separation facility, where air is refrigerated to the point that the major components (nitrogen, oxygen and argon) are liquefied.
-Air separation is achieved due to the fact that these components liquefy at different temperatures.
+Approximately 80% of the earth's atmosphere is nitrogen.
+Nitrogen is separated from air at a separation facility, where air is refrigerated until the major components (nitrogen, oxygen, and argon) are liquefied.
+Air separation is achieved because these components liquefy at different temperatures.

 Carbon Dioxide

 Most of the carbon dioxide (CO2) sold to the food processing industry is recovered as a by-product of other chemical processes.
-The primary sources of CO2 in the United States are ammonia plants, refineries and ethanol processors, industries which generate a large amount of waste CO2 as a result of manufacturing operations.
-This waste gas, which would otherwise be vented to the atmosphere, is recovered, cleaned and purified, compressed and cooled into a liquid.
-Another significant source of CO2 are natural ground deposits recovered from wells.
+The primary sources of CO2 in the United States are ammonia plants, refineries, and ethanol processors, industries that generate a large amount of waste CO2 as a result of manufacturing operations.
+This waste gas, which would otherwise be vented to the atmosphere, is recovered, cleaned, purified, compressed, and cooled into a liquid.
+Another significant source of CO2 is natural ground deposits recovered from wells.

 Supply Issues

-Nitrogen and carbon dioxide are always going to be available in ample supply because there are so many essential industries that use these products as critical raw materials.
+Nitrogen and carbon dioxide will always be available in ample supply because so many essential industries use these products as critical raw materials.
 However, you should be aware that there are times when regional market shortages occur.
-Nitrogen shortages can occur when utility companies curtail energy supply to air separation plants (and many other energy intensive industries).
-The nitrogen supplier must either reduce their production, or be forced to buy power from another source (if available).
-CO2 shortages occur when by-product source plants (the ammonia plants, refineries or ethanol processors) cut back production or operations are suspended.
+Nitrogen shortages can occur when utility companies curtail energy supply to air separation plants (and many other energy-intensive industries).
+The nitrogen supplier must either reduce their production or be forced to buy power from another source (if available).
+CO2 shortages occur when by-product source plants (the ammonia plants, refineries, or ethanol processors) cut back production or operations are suspended.
 This could happen as a result of mechanical difficulties or poor market conditions.
 Shortages are generally beyond the control of the industrial gas manufacturer.
-However, the major LN2 and CO2 producers are well aware of their vulnerability to short term production interruptions, and have extensive contingency plans.
+However, the major LN2 and CO2 producers are well aware of their vulnerability to short-term production interruptions and have extensive contingency plans.
 Most industrial gas companies (both nitrogen and CO2) operate from a network of overlapping plants.
-If one plant is impacted, there is usually product available from another.
-But the industrial gas supplier will incur significant costs in getting through these short term production interruptions.
-As part of your gas supplier selection process, and in order to understand how these issues could impact your total freezing cost, we urge you to discuss the following with your potential or existing gas supplier: 1. their supply and distribution capabilities 2. contingency plans to supply your operations in the event of shortage 3. how this will impact your cost.
+If one plant is impacted, a product is usually available from another.
+However, the industrial gas supplier will incur significant costs in getting through these short-term production interruptions.
+As part of your gas supplier selection process and to understand how these issues could impact your total freezing cost, we urge you to discuss the following with your potential or existing gas supplier: 1. their supply and distribution capabilities, 2. contingency plans to supply your operations in the event of shortage, 3. how this will impact your cost.

 Cryogen Delivery and Storage

-Both gases are delivered to you as a refrigerated liquid, and shipped in tractor/trailers.
+Both gases are delivered to you as a refrigerated liquid and shipped in tractors/trailers.
 A full load of either cryogen is approximately 20 tons.
 This is a factor that should be considered when you are selecting a storage vessel.
-If a 20 ton delivery can be made into your storage vessel, then your gas supplier is able to deliver product to you at their lowest possible distribution cost, which is a savings that could be beneficial to both parties.
+If a 20-ton delivery can be made into your storage vessel, then your gas supplier can deliver the product to you at their lowest possible distribution cost, which is a saving that could be beneficial to both parties.
 Storage vessels for liquid nitrogen are double-walled pressure vessels, normally vertical, with insulation in and a vacuum drawn on the annular space between the vessels.
 These are called vacuum-jacketed storage vessels, and they are essential to prevent excessive heating of the nitrogen liquid.
 Nitrogen is usually stored (for freezing applications) at less than 40 psi.
-Carbon dioxide vessels are also available in a vacuum-jacketed configuration, but also as single-walled, insulated pressure vessels (normally horizontal) that are mechanically refrigerated to prevent warming of the liquid CO2.
-Either configuration is excellent, however the vacuum-jacketed system requires less maintenance.
+Carbon dioxide vessels are also available in a vacuum-jacketed configuration but also as single-walled, insulated pressure vessels (normally horizontal) that are mechanically refrigerated to prevent warming of the liquid CO2.
+Either configuration is excellent. however, the vacuum-jacketed system requires less maintenance.
 Liquid CO2 is normally stored at 300 psi.
-Liquid Nitrogen (LN2) vessels are sized in gallons, CO2 vessels in tons.
+Liquid Nitrogen (LN2) vessels are sized in gallons, and CO2 vessels in tons.
 This is a rough comparison of standard vessel sizes:

 LN2 Vessel Capacities CO2 Vessel Capacities